JimLynx/fundpin/README.md

 ### Media

 - All site photographs used are owned by site creator.
-- Site logo designed by site creator using.
+- Site logo designed using [Hatchful Shopify](https://hatchful.shopify.com/), a free online logo maker.
 - Icons used in the Technologies Used section of this document are taken from various sources (mainly Wikipeadia).

 ### Content